microsoft/FluidFramework/Guidelines.md

 ### Designing For Yourself

-The most common pitfall is for framework engineers to assume that their preferences accurately mirror the needs of their end user.
+A common pitfall for framework engineers is to assume that their preferences accurately mirror the needs of their end user.
 The optimal balance of perfection vs. rapid release vs. overall engineering cost is different for frameworks and applications.
-Consequently, framework engineers often mis-calibrate when it comes to tradeoffs such as:
+Consequently, framework engineers often mis-calibrate when it comes to API tradeoffs such as:

 -   flexible vs. simple
 -   elegant vs. obvious